rsc2015/javascript-exercises/README.md

 # Overview

-This repository is a growing colleciton of my solutions to simple Javascript exercises.
+This repository is a growing colleciton of my solutions to simple JavaScript exercises.

 ## See The Code Run